cyverse-archive/Donkey/doc/endpoints/filesystem/tickets.md

 __Request Body__:

     {
-        "tickets" : [
+        "paths" : [
-            {
-                "path" : "/path/to/file/or/directory",
+            "/path/to/file/or/directory",
-                "ticket-id" : "String representation of a ticket."
-            }
+            "/path/to/another/file/or/directory"
         ]
     }

-The "ticket-id" field is the user supplied string that is associated with the ticket.
-This is a required field.

 __Response Body__: